sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 <td>DockPane</td><td>DockPane is shown based on the associated condition.
 The DockPane object itself will not be loaded or created until the condition is initially met.</td>
 </tr>
 <tr>
 <td>Controls (Buttons, Tools, Etc.)</td><td>Control plug-ins are enabled and disabled based on their associated condition.
 The Control Plugin object itself will not be loaded or created until the condition is initially met, and thereafter, OnUpdate will not be called unless the supplied context is currently satisfied.
-Note that the loadOnClick attribute is checked after the Condition, so loadOnClick controls will still appear disabled if their Condition hasnít yet been satisfied. <br> Buttons and checkboxes also have a checkedCondition whereby their checked state is automatically set based on their specified condition.</td>
+Note that the loadOnClick attribute is checked after the Condition, so loadOnClick controls will still appear disabled if their Condition hasn‚Äôt yet been satisfied. <br> Buttons and checkboxes also have a checkedCondition whereby their checked state is automatically set based on their specified condition.</td>
 </tr>
 <tr>
 <td>BackStage</td><td>BackStage tabs, like Controls, are disabled if they specify a condition that is no satisfied.</td>